ademarest/tablet-switch/README.md

 ## Intro
 tablet-switch currently works on my HP ENVY x360 Convert 13-ay1035nr.
+It should work on other laptops with a tablet switch device.

+The software will scan through input devices looking 2-in-1 tablet switches which have the event codes EV_SW,SW_TABLET_MODE.
+Those devies will be populated and you can select the tablet switch for your device.

 This program creates a system tray icon to toggle different operating modes for your 2-in-1.
 Here's what the different operating modes do: